-The combination of water, hills and lush greenery in a mountain setting on the shores of Puget Sound make Seattle, Washington, one of the most beautiful urban areas in the U.S. With its efficient bus system and compact downtown district, Seattle is also user-friendly.
+The combination of water, hills and lush greenery in a mountain setting on the shores of Puget Sound make Seattle, Washington, one of the most beautiful urban areas in the U.S. With its efficient bus system, growing light-rail network and compact downtown district, Seattle is also user-friendly.

 Seattleites have plenty to brag about: There's the Space Needle and Pike Place Market, plus the Mariners, Seahawks and Sounders FC sports teams.
-There are fine restaurants, good museums and a vigorous arts scene.
+There are fine restaurants, good museums and vigorous arts and music scenes.

 Even Seattle's infamous rainy winter weather has a good side.
 All that rain helps make Seattle the evergreen "Emerald City" and produces wonderful flowers.
 And Seattle is where Starbucks got its start, in 1971, at Pike Place Market.